Read more about the use of evidence for educational improvement.

 The following sites provide access to programmes of work that are focused on linking research evidence to practice in education.

-The NZ Education These Database was last updated in June 2014.
-Should you require more recent New Zealand Education theses, please contact the Ministry of Education Library.
+The New Zealand Education Theses Database was last updated in June 2014.
+Sould you require more recent New Zealand Education Theses, please contact the Ministry of Education Library.

 Ontario Institute for Studies in Education: Research Supporting Practice in Education.
 (RSPE)